apache/cordova-docs/www/_posts/2021-06-03-network-information-plugin-release.md

 ### Network Information

 The 3.0.0 major release fixes behaviour on Android.
-The connection event was running at unexpected times.
+The `online` event was running at unexpected times.

 All references of the deprecated `navigator.network` are removed.